acdemiralp/astray/README.md

   - Toggle `ASTRAY_USE_MPI` for MPI support.
 The build will ask for the location of MPI upon enabling this option.
   - Toggle `ASTRAY_DEVICE_SYSTEM` for CUDA/OMP/TBB support.
 The build will ask for the location of the respective library upon enabling this option.
   - Remember to generate or run `bootstrap.bat` after changes.
 You can ignore the cmake developer errors as long as generation is successful.

 ### Next Steps
 - Compute the FTLE and the LCS of null geodesics.
 - Precompute the Christoffel symbols into a 4D image.
 Sample the image instead of computing the symbols to accelerate ray tracing.
+- More metrics and motions.
+- Viewer application.
 - Documentation.

+### Potential Issues
+- Check if rotations of the observer modify the environment correctly.
+- Check if error controllers are transmitted to the device correctly.
+- Complete the tests.